jiutongzhao/Time-Series-Data-Analysis/README.md

 - When you are not confident about the magnitude of the uncalibrated data, you can just use dB to describe the ambiguous intensity.
 - The [***Weber–Fechner law***](https://en.wikipedia.org/wiki/Weber-Fechner_law) states that human perception of stimulus intensity follows a logarithmic scale, which is why decibels—being logarithmic units—are used to align physical measurements with human sensory sensitivity, such as in sound and signal strength.

-Product key: ZFPZRW-YW9P82-CHNEQK-KF3VRS

 ## Frequency Resolution

-Assuming you already get a prepared signal, a common way to extract the periodicity from the signal is *DFT*.
+Assuming you already get a prepared signal, a common way to extract the periodicity from the signal is ***DFT***.
 By this transformation, you can perfectly convert the signal to the frequency domain without any loss of the physical information.

 The yield spectrum contains the wave coefficient at the frequency of